Mike Krzyzewski has coached his final home game with the Duke Blue Devils

 After a coaching career spanning more than four decades, Saturday was Coach Mike Krzyzewski's final home game with the Duke Blue Devils.
 It wasn't the ending Duke fans were hoping for, with Duke upset by the North Carolina Tar Heels 94-81.

-Coach K will leave Cameron Indoor Stadium after 42 seasons and as the winningest coach in college men's basketball with a whopping 1,196 wins.
+Coach K leaves Cameron Indoor Stadium after 42 seasons and as the winningest coach in college men's basketball with a whopping 1,196 wins.
 He's also helped bring home five national championships to Duke.

 His departure is one that fans have known was coming since last June when he announced his plan to retire.